R1CH4RDB4L0G/QC3F-Quadruped-Control-Framework/README.md

 A quadruped robot dog with inverse kinematics servo control, built with MicroPython.

 ## Overview

-This project implements a four-legged robot dog capable of various movements and gaits through inverse kinematics control.
-The robot uses servo motors for joint actuation and can be controlled via UART input or pre-programmed command sequences.
+his project implements a four‑legged robot‑dog control framework with multiple gaits and varios movements powered by inverse kinematics for example(gait,trot,sit,stand).
+It provides a modular control platform for a 4‑leg, 3‑DOF‑per‑leg setup, allowing users to operate the robot at different abstraction levels.
+The code is written in MicroPython and was tested on a Raspberry Pi Pico.

 ## Project Details